 Originally published May 20 2021

+What is the best way to follow up with customers?
 There are a few different ways to follow up with clients.
 Some of the most efficient methods include: creating follow up triggers or re-engagement emails, being clear and concise about what you need, tailoring all of your communications, calling them, sharing proactive content to provide value, sending out customer surveys, or creating & sending personal handwriting.

+How do you write a follow-up email to a client?
 The number one rule is to be clear, concise, and give direction to your clients or leads as to: 1) What you need from them; 2) Acknowledge their needs and reiterate how you can help, and; 3) Show your appreciation for their time.
 You should also use a direct and compelling subject line and a strong call to action for them to get hooked in the sales process.

+How do you politely follow up?
 Make sure you include an intro that triggers your client or lead’s memory by reminding them of your discussion.
 Thank them for their time and for sharing their pain points with you the last time you spoke to them.
 Then, offer something of value before incorporating a strong call to action.

+How do you follow up after a meeting with a client?
 A good practice is always to thank your contact for their time and the conversation.
 Then you can recap the key points you discussed together and list the next action steps.